Helen Newlove, Baroness Newlove: Peerage

 In May 2010, Newlove was given a peerage in the 2010 Dissolution Honours list.
 After the announcement was made Newlove commented that "I am just an ordinary woman, propelled into high profile by a set of horrifying circumstances which I wish with all my heart had never occurred."
 Newlove took up her seat in the House of Lords as a Conservative on 15 July 2010 when she was introduced as Baroness Newlove, of Warrington in the County of Cheshire.

 On 5 March 2021, Newlove took up the office of Deputy Speaker of the House of Lords.

 Victims' Commissioner

-On 21 December 2012 it was announced that Helen Newlove had been appointed as the new Victims' Commissioner, a role requiring her to liaise with ministers to offer advice on aspects of the Criminal Justice System that affect victims and witnesses.
-The three-year post had previously been held by Louise Casey, but had been vacant since Casey stepped down in October 2011.
-She stepped down from the role in 2019.
+On 21 December 2012 it was announced that Newlove had been appointed as the second victims' commissioner, a role requiring her to liaise with ministers to offer advice on aspects of the criminal justice system in England and Wales that affect victims and witnesses.
+The role had previously been held by Louise Casey, but had been vacant since she stepped down in October 2011.
+Newlove took up the post on 4 March 2013, was reappointed for a second term in March 2016, and stepped down on 31 May 2019.
+She was succeeded by Dame Vera Baird.
+It was announced that Newlove had been reappointed as Victims' Commissioner from 16 October 2023; her tenure would have ended on 31 December 2025.

+Death

+Newlove died following a short illness on 11 November 2025, at the age of 63.